St. Francis Hospital guard accused of having sex with corpse

 According to court documents, Wright admitted to the crime.

+In an emailed statement to WREG, U.S. Security Associates, the company that hired Wright for the position, said he was thoroughly screened.

+We thoroughly screened the background of the officer involved in the incident; this officer also went through training necessary to work at the hospital.
+There was no criminal history in this officer's background and no one could have anticipated the criminal conduct in which the officer engaged.
+The officer was terminated immediately after being charged.

-St. Francis Hospital said in a statement that the guard, who worked for a contractor, has been terminated by the company.
+St. Francis Hospital said in a statement that the guard, who worked for a contractor through U.S. Security Associates, has been terminated by the company.

 "Treating those we serve with dignity and respect is our top priority," the hospital said.
 "The behavior of this individual does not represent what our hospital stands for, and these actions are completely unacceptable.
 We are saddened by this incident, and we are empathic and sympathetic to the family of the patient.
 We contract with U.S. Security Associates for our hospital’s security services, and all officers are required to undergo thorough background checks.
 The security guard involved in this situation has been terminated."